 The VR Archive for Performance Art

 The potential of VR documentation for performance art can hardly be overestimated.
 Performance art has always been limited by its special conditions.
-It’s difficult to experience the art form live, to document it, and thus to compare and analyze works.
+It’s difficult to experience the art form live, to document it, to compare and analyze works.

 With our VR Archive, we are building a platform where researchers, artists, students and others can experience performance artworks as if they were present.
 It is our hope, this will be a starting point for the development of a literature and research in the field that will also affect the artists’ activities within the art form.
 Young performance artists need no longer to start from scratch or to miss out on works happening in other countries.